Tobias-Secher/setup-scripts/ubuntu/readme.md

-# Setup for ubunto OS
+# Setup for ubuntu OS

 **DO THIS AT YOUR OWN RISK**
 <br />